BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/claims.md

 #### Staking (i.e Delegate) Action

-After staking Evmos tokens (i.e delegating), the corresponding proportion will be airdropped to the user's balance by performing a transfer from the claim escrow account (`ModuleAccount`) to the user.
+After staking Butane tokens (i.e delegating), the corresponding proportion will be airdropped to the user's balance by performing a transfer from the claim escrow account (`ModuleAccount`) to the user.

 #### EVM Action